openmrs/openmrs-contrib-itsmresources/ansible/README.md

 $ ansible-galaxy install -p roles -r requirements.yml --force

 # Run ansible in all staging machines
+$ ansible-playbook -i inventories/staging site.yml --vault-password-file ./.vault_pass

+# if you do not have your PGP key in our repo to unlock the .vault_pass file, you can get it from the LastPass folder and interactively enter it.
-$ ansible-playbook -i inventories/staging site.yml
+$ ansible-playbook -i inventories/staging site.yml --ask-vault-pass

+This will unlock any ansible-vault files necessary for the playbook run.

 # Run ansible in a single staging machines
+$ ansible-playbook -i inventories/staging --limit djoum.openmrs.org site.yml --vault-password-file ./.vault_pass

+# if you do not have your PGP key in our repo to unlock the .vault_pass file, you can get it from the LastPass folder and interactively enter it.
-ansible-playbook -i inventories/staging --limit djoum.openmrs.org site.yml
+$ ansible-playbook -i inventories/staging --limit djoum.openmrs.org site.yml --ask-vault-pass

+It might not be necessary to use vault for the single machine.

 # Run arbitrary code
 $ ansible -i inventories/production -m "whoami"